 Next is the 2P1, 2 and 3 frames.
 It became like this.

-First, I drew the sound "Jakin" of the shrine maiden holding the cannon in the first frame.
+First, I drew the sound "Jakin" in which the shrine maiden in the first frame holds a cannon.
 I draw a transparent vector using it like an eraser to carve it out.

 The sharpness of the metal is expressed by making it as sharp as possible.
 I made it feel heavy by being careful not to make it as thin as "Bikutsu" in the 1st P2 frame.
 In addition, the direction of the movement of the stance and the direction of the frame are aligned with the direction of "Jakin".

 The sound of the shrine maiden wearing a mask was omitted because it was not so important and there was no space.

 The second frame, "Ooooo," is more of an atmosphere than a wind noise.
 It is a sound that is often inserted in because it is not powerful unless you draw anything at the time of a pinch.
 If you have any problems with the battle scene, let's actively rely on "Ooooo!"
 And "Gooooo!".

-At first, the third frame, "Don't", was painted black, but since the effect of the firing was hidden, it was a waste, so I drew it so that it could be seen through in tone.
-Normally, after drawing a "don" with a solid black paint, the border is removed with black on another layer, and then the black "don" is toned by lowering the opacity.
+At first, the third frame, "Don't", was painted black, but the effect of the firing was hidden and it was a waste, so I drew it so that it could be seen through in tone.
+I usually draw a "don" with a solid black paint, then remove the border with black on another layer, and then reduce the opacity of the black "don" to make it toned.

 Finally, it is the explosion scene of the showcase.
 It looks like this.

 The amount of information and elements have increased dramatically compared to the previous frames.

 Three-dimensional space, the ground, the energy of the blast, the light emitted by the blast, etc. You have to think about putting in powerful characters while not damaging each other's elements,

 You won't get lost unexpectedly.
-If you have the experience cultivated in the past pieces, you will be able to do it enough.
+If you have the experience you have cultivated in the previous frames, you will be able to do it well.